By: Gordon S. Bruin M.A., L.P.C

 “I am sick to my core by virtue of my indulgence in pornography.
 To be honest, my appetite for porn accounted for why I got the internet in the very first place and now that I am down in a horrendous pit I seriously wonder whether there is hope of recovery for me, for whenever I log onto the internet I must view porn.

 What is wrong with me?
 Why can’t I change who I am present?
-Why doesn’t addiction treatment work for me?
+Why doesn’t treatment work for me?
 Is there any change possible in the future for me?”

 After one views it (usually in secrecy and isolation), it leaves them with feelings of absolute determination never to look at it again, frustration with self, depression, discouragement and a very powerful feeling of all consuming hopelessness.